 Timing In Hiring

-Mistakes in timing can be one of the key issues in executive management.
+Mistakes in timing can be one of the key issues in executive management according to the best executive search firm.
 Being too slow to fire and too fast to hire can influence outcomes, performance, and the bottom line.
 It’s human nature to want to hold onto people and hope they’ll change, as well as to succumb to the pressures of timelines, first impressions, and hire too quickly.

-Employers are often under urgent pressure to fill a position.
+Employers are often under urgent pressure to fill a position but need to make sure they are getting what they need in a new hire.
 Either a key person resigns, a board of directors complains about an executive’s performance, new contracts are won, etc. Speed sometimes sacrifices quality.
 Scrambling to hire someone too quickly can result in these mistakes:

 - Considering too few people – Finding the best person for an executive role sometimes requires casting a wide net, to ensure you’ve looked at many qualified people with differing backgrounds.